amigo2/ptk/README.md

 ## Usage

-This application is for internal purposes were the user can extract information from Manchester Postcodes.
-The main information you can extract is the amount of listings in the area and the average daily price of the area in the outcode end point, in the Nexus endpoint user can find nearest postcodes, with same information as above plus distance from the code user introduce as main outcode.
+This application is for internal purposes where the user can extract information from Manchester Postcodes.
+The main information you can extract is the amount of listings in the area and the average daily price of the area in the Outcode end point, in the Nexus endpoint user can find nearest postcodes, with same information as above plus distance from the code user introduce as main outcode.

 End point that shows the Outcodes